Best ways to get Ivermectin

 Fastest Prescriber

 This medical practice is based in Florida and has a very efficient process.
-If you are not currently sick they also provide provide a prophylaxis protocol for Ivermectin.
-(Also one of the providers that will prescribe Hydroxychloroquine).
+If you are not currently sick, they also provide a prophylaxis protocol utilizing.
+(Also, they are one of the providers that will prescribe Hydroxychloroquine).

 Pros

-- Speed They have built a system that is very efficient.
-It takes approximately 8 minutes to fill out your medical history and other information.
-They tend to be able to review and make a decision on prescriptions request in 12 hours.
+• They have built a system that is very efficient.
+It takes approximately 5 minutes to fill out your medical history and other information and they're generally able to review and make a decision on a prescription request within 12 hours.

-- Availability They have some of the best availability.
-Serving patients seven days a week and fifty-two weeks a year and you can even contact them on holidays.
+• They have some of the best availability, serving patients seven days a week and fifty-two weeks a year.
+You can even contact them on holidays.

 Cons